elephantscale/es-training-new/course-outlines/data-analytics-with-python-on-databricks.md

 # Data Analytics with Python on Databricks
 © Elephant Scale

-March 24, 2022
+April 13, 2022

 ## Overview

 The use of Data Analytics is changing the world.
 To use it effectively, one needs to understand the algorithms and how to utilize them.

-This course teaches doing Machine Learning using Databricks, PySpark, and MLLib library in PySpark.
+This course teaches doing Data Analytics using Databricks and PySpark.

 ## Training objectives:
-* Quick Python primer
+* Python primer
-* A quick primer on data science algorithms
-* Pandas
+* Databricks and PySpark
-* MLLib
+* Data analytics algorithms

 ## You will learn to
 * Use Python and Jupyter to read and summarize your data
 * Apply DataFrames to represent structured data for analysis
 * Visualize the data and form initial hypotheses
-* Apply linear algebra and statistics to data analysis
+* Apply statistics to data analysis
-* Deal with large volumes of data on the Spark cluster
+* Deal with large volumes of data on the Databricks Spark using PySpark
 * Formulate data predictions

 ## Audience:
-Data analysts, Software Engineers, Data scientists
+* Data analysts, software engineers, data scientists

 ## Duration:
-Three Days
+* Three Days divided into half day sessions

 ## Skill Level:
 Beginner to Intermediate

 ## Prerequisites
-* Good programming background
+* Programming or data analytics background
 * Familiarity with Python would be a plus, but not required
-* No machine learning knowledge is assumed

 ## Lab environment
-Cloud based lab environment will be provided to students, no need to install anything on the laptop
+* All labs will be done in the cloud, in the Databricks environment
+* Students will use PySpark Freemium Accounts (https://azure.microsoft.com/en-us/free/databricks/)
+* No local install will be required

-### Students will need the following
+## Students will need the following
 * A reasonably modern laptop with unrestricted connection to the Internet.
 Laptops with overly restrictive VPNs or firewalls may not work properly
 * Chrome browser